ShaftUI/Shaft/README.md

 ## Features

+- **🔥Hot reload**

+A cross-platform hot reload solution is developed along with Shaft, enabling developers to see changes in real-time without restarting the application.
+Simply follow the instructions in the [SwiftReload](https://github.com/ShaftUI/SwiftReload) or clone the [CounterTemplate](https://github.com/ShaftUI/CounterTemplate) to get started.

 - **Simple & Hackable**

 No build infrastructure or special toolchain required - just a regular Swift package containing both engine and framework, makes it easy to customize, extend, and adapt to your specific needs.